QAInsights/PerfAction/README.md

 This GitHub Action helps to automate performance testing using [Apache JMeter](https://jmeter.apache.org/) and its [plugins](https://jmeter-plugins.org/).

-PerfAction also featured in LoadTestWorld 2021 conference.
+PerfAction also featured in LoadTestWorld 2021 conference..

 ![PerfAction for JMeter](./assets/Banner.jpg)